 Because the Capture Curve is obtained directly from the audio programme, the DSM V2 always compresses to a natural and believable frequency spectrum.

 This means the DSM V2 can sympathetically handle programme over a very wide dynamic range, without many of the usual compression artefacts.
 Even large percussive events, which badly defeat conventional compressors, are handled with ease.

-Returning to the One Click Capture System for a moment, in fact there is more to this than meets the eye, which is designed to ensure the Capture always works optimally with the compression stage.
+Returning to the Capture System for a moment, in fact there is more to this than meets the eye, which is designed to ensure the Capture Curve is always optimal for the Prismatic Compressor.
 Details on this Multi-Dimensional Capture follow after we've covered some of the other DSM V2 concepts first.